telerik/report-server-docs/user-guide/reports-management/preview-report.md

 ---

 # Preview Report

-Preview the report in a new web page allowing you to export the report to various formats.

 ![preview report](../../images/report-server-images/reports-management/preview-report.png)

+The preview window uses the [HTML5 Report Viewer](https://docs.telerik.com/reporting/html5-report-viewer "HTML5 Report Viewer") to display the report.

+The viewer Send Mail Message toolbar button is only visible if the Report Server have valid SMTP setting.

+The Preview Report view opens in a new web page and supports report export to various formats.

 The document format can be any [single document format provided by the Telerik Reporting engine](https://docs.telerik.com/reporting/configuring-rendering-extensions "Rendering Extensions"):